kavimaluskam/leetcode-collection/2_add-two-numbers/README.md

   required.

-- Space Complexity: `O(max(m, n))`, as the result linked list's size is determined by the larger input linked list
+- Space Complexity: `O(max(m, n))`, as the result linked list's size is determined by the larger input linked list.